rainwater-tornado/site/content/collections/pony-music-archive/index.md

 Torrents from the [Pony Music Archive](https://ponemusic.net/).

-**Help Wanted**: Rainwater Tornado is currently seeding only a few of these torrents because of space limitations.
-Please consider seeding as many as you can.
+**Help Wanted**: Because of space limitations, Rainwater Tornado currently has only the latest version, 21.03.
+Please consider seeding as many of these torrents as you can.

 ## Version 21.03

+Rainwater Tornado is seeding the High Quality and Phone Quality torrents.
+A copy of the Raw Quality files are stored offline and may be seeded in the future if space allows.
+(If you have the ability to seed the Raw Quality torrent but cannot find any peers, please e-mail <jackgraysonfox@gmail.com> to make arrangements for transfering the data.)

 * [Raw Quality]({{< resurl "Pony Music Archive 21.03 (Raw Quality).torrent" >}}) ([magnet]({{< magnet "a28d9ff9d8e1edc220b4511c182345d71739b8c7" >}}))
 * [High Quality]({{< resurl "Pony Music Archive 21.03 (High Quality).torrent" >}}) ([magnet]({{< magnet "4411586c676e05c8453c2e8dede4c26f64b93d35" >}}))